LuukvE/Luuk.gg/README.md

 ### __Instant Startup__
 __What can we do to load the application as fast as possible?__
-- Always deploy all static files to a CDN like AWS S3 to make sure end-users are physically closer to the data containing this software and the configuration and resources required to load it
+- Deploy all static files to a CDN like AWS S3 to make sure end-users are physically closer to the data containing this software and the configuration and resources required to load it
-- Use an HTML5 application cache to aggressively cache all static files using a manifest file
+- Use an HTML5 application cache to cache all static files using a manifest file
 - Store all data received from APIs in a client-side database like IndexedDB.
-The app will show previously loaded data immediatly without having to wait for any API network traffic.
-Always require an `updated` property on each memory object.
+The app shows previously loaded data immediatly without having to wait for any API network traffic.
+Use an `updated` property on each memory object.
 So it becomes trivial to update the interface in realtime after the first load.